Advertisement

 About this recipe

-Frijoles puercos (piggy beans in English) are a type of refried bean very popular in Northern Mexico, especially in Chihuahua, Sonora, and Sinaloa, where my mom is from.
+Frijoles puercos are a type of refried bean very popular in northern Mexico, especially in Chihuahua, Sonora, and Sinaloa, where my mom is from.
+They show up at every taquiza, carne asada, and family celebration.
+In Sinaloa, you’ll find them served alongside barbacoa and ensalada de coditos at weddings, baptisms, and holiday parties.

 When are frijoles puercos served?